w3ctag/tag.w3.org/explainers/index.md

 You should host your explainer as HTML at a stable, readable URL, ideally next to where the specification is expected to land.
-Use a source format like Markdown that makes it easy for reviewers to link directly to sections inside the document.
+Use a format
+that makes it easy for reviewers to link directly to sections inside the document, like Markdown or HTML.
 It's fine to use a host like GitHub that automatically renders Markdown.

 ----